termi/ES5-DOM-SHIM/README.md

 http://jsperf.com/es5-dom-shim-test

 ## Known issues:
-0. Less of test cases
+0. Lack of test cases
 1. Same-domain limitation (can be solve only on server)
 2. Incompatibility with http://code.google.com/p/ie7-js/ [working on it]